thousands of urban-dwellers to abandon the cities in favor of long-distance commutes to

 Numerous farms are built along river banks, others buried among skyscrapers in central cities -- all with

 multiple cultivation methods featuring rotating growing walls, roof-fields, planter boxes, circular planting

-beds, recycled water systems and fountains, stacked hi-rise growing platforms, aqua-culture, and selected
+beds, recycled water systems and fountains, stacked hi-rise growing platforms, aquaponics, and selected

-urban streets redesigned as growing fields, or community gardens.
+urban streets redesigned as growing fields, and community gardens.